Skip to main content

 Symptoms like fatigue, cognitive fog, and anxiety are the subjective experience of this high allostatic load.
 The clinical protocols discussed here function as interventions to reduce this load.
 By restoring key hormonal signals to their optimal physiological range, these therapies reduce the strain on the body’s adaptive systems.

 The body no longer has to work as hard to maintain muscle mass, regulate blood sugar, or manage inflammation.
 This frees up metabolic and cognitive resources, leading to an improvement in energy, mental clarity, and overall resilience.
-In this academic context, a is an intervention that reduces allostatic load, thereby enhancing the organism’s capacity for adaptation and promoting long-term health and function.
+In this academic context, a reasonable accommodation is an intervention that reduces allostatic load, thereby enhancing the organism’s capacity for adaptation and promoting long-term health and function.

 References